Glossary

 - Weight

-- As a result, transactions involving more computationally-intensive Simplicity programs may be expected to pad the transactions to a larger size (and hence a larger weight) in order to ensure that they pay correspondingly higher fees to miners.
+- In BIP 0342, the budget for a signature check is typically covered by the weight of the signature itself.
+However, in Simplicity, many jets have a much smaller encoding than the weight implied by their cost.
+As a result, transactions involving more computationally-intensive Simplicity programs may be expected to pad the transactions to a larger size (and hence a larger weight) in order to meet the budget requirements.

 - Witness